kpruehss/WeatherForecast/README.md

 ## App Overview

-This training app aims to implement redux with AJAX calls and 3rd party components.
+This training app aims to implement redux with AJAX requests and 3rd party components.
 Calls are made to `openweathermap.org` API using the `axios` library.
 The received promise object is passed through `react-promise` middleware and passed onto reducers for storage in `redux` once resolved.